What Does a Product Manager Do? [Roles & Responsibilities]

 They’re also responsible for understanding the data, and identifying the exact pain points of the market.

 As I mentioned earlier, product managers are responsible for finding out the gaps in the markets.
-This can be an area – a need – which no one has addressed or is currently working on properly.
+This can be an area – a need – that no one has addressed or is currently working on properly.

 The PM then, using that information, comes up with new ideas to fulfill those customer needs (more on that later).